 Orlando doesn’t just have one “family vacation destination.”
 Don’t get me wrong, we all know what Orlando, Florida, is known for.
 If you don’t, you might need to fill up on some of my family travel articles.
-Right now, though, I’m going to share about another family destination in Orlando.
+Right now, though, I’m sharing another family destination in Orlando.
 I’m sure everyone out there is familiar with Universal Studios Resort!
-Mama Sunflower and her myriad of sunflowers had the chance to enjoy all that Universal Studios has to offer while we stayed at the Loews Royal Pacific Resort at Universal Studios.
-It was all a part of attending Family Forward 2015.
+Mama Sunflower and her myriad of sunflowers had the chance to enjoy all that Universal Studios has to offer while we staying at the Loews Royal Pacific Resort at Universal Studios.
+It was all a part of attending Family Forward in 2015.

 Here’s where my New York might start to show.
 As much as I love getting to a resort to check into my room, I equally despise being ignored by the front desk staff.
 Five people were all there, looking down at their computers, and not one of them looked up to make eye contact with me.
 Or the person in front of me.
 Perhaps it’s me, but when I check in at any hotel, the lines usually move quickly.
 Especially if only TWO PEOPLE are standing on the line at the front desk.